hhhenrysss/confidence-elicitation/README.md

 - Create general JSON format for question as an example.

 ## To Do (john):

+### 02/06/17
+- Add capability to load everything into one CSV file.
+- Add study instruction to first page or separate page.
+- Make more responsive with bootstrap.

 ### 02/03/17
 - Add the money bank functionality.